-Alien on Stage, Anything For Jackson, Clapboard Jungle, His House, Host.
-Possessor, I'm Thinking of Ending Things, La Llorona, Relic, Saint Maud, The Invisible Man, The Lighthouse, The Mortuary Collection (Death of a Vlogger, Host, Hosts, Possessor)
+Alien on Stage, Anything For Jackson, Clapboard Jungle, Death of a Blogger, His House, Host, Hosts, I'm Thinking of Ending Things, La Llorona, Possessor, Relic, Saint Maud, The Invisible Man, The Lighthouse, The Mortuary Collection

 Look, I think this year’s been shit – I’m sure that’ll surprise nobody.
 It’s sucked.
 Still, in terms of horror films, I’d say it’s been brilliant.
 Superb scares, big belly laughs and some of the dastardliest deaths I’ve seen in ages.
 Every year I do a top ten, but this time around I’ve gone with 15 since there’s some I didn’t want to lose.
 Heck, I’d go as far as saying this has been the most robust lineup since I started writing for this site.
 As such, it’s a testament all the movies in this list that they made it at all.
 Some really good, really different flicks, including five feature debuts, and some big hitters across the pond haven’t even made it here yet: Antebellum, Freaky, The Lodge and Hunter Hunter.
 As such, 2021 is already looking promising.
 Note this list is dedicated solely to films with strong genre elements, or movies that are celebrations of horror (hence the multiple documentaries).
 However, I should highlight that one of my favourite things I reviewed for this site all year, Parasite, isn’t included.